Pomona-ITS/HPC-Tech-Tutorials/training/materials/Ubuntu/README.md

-# This is a place for documentation an frequently used commands in Ubuntu Linux.
+# This is a place for documentation and frequently used commands in Ubuntu Linux.

 Allow traffic for port 80 (or 8000) through to the server hosting an http service.